NecipAkgz/fhevm-example-factory/docs/concepts/antipatterns/control-flow.md

 Control flow anti-patterns in FHE development.
-Demonstrates common mistakes when using conditional logic and loops with encrypted values.
+Demonstrates mistakes with conditional logic and loops on encrypted values, providing correct vs incorrect implementations.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: